Financial Aid & Scholarships - Graduate

 Scholarships and awards

-A scholarship application is also available to currently enrolled students at the UWL Foundation Office, Cleary Alumni and Friends Center.
-This application covers all scholarships unless otherwise stated.
-Some require specific applications.
-All applications (unless otherwise indicated) must be submitted to the UWL Foundation Office.
-Applications are submitted to various offices that offer scholarships based on academic majors.
-The deadline for scholarship applications is February 1 each year, unless otherwise indicated.
+Scholarship applications are available to currently enrolled students on the UWL Alumni & Friends Foundation Office website.
+This application (unless otherwise indicated) must be submitted to the UWL Foundation Office.
+Applications are submitted to various offices that offer scholarships based on academic majors; please refer to the scholarship website.
+The deadline for scholarship applications is February 1 each year.
 Scholarships and awards are announced during college and general events the last week in April.
 Visit the University of Wisconsin-La Crosse Foundation, Inc. for information about the scholarships they administer or call 608.785.8760.

 Further resources

-• For more information about graduate scholarships, visit the UWL Foundation (Cleary Alumni and Friends Center) or contact the Foundation at 608.785.8489 or foundation@uwlax.edu.
+- For more information about graduate scholarships, visit the UWL Alumni & Friends Foundation (Cleary Alumni and Friends Center) or contact the Foundation at 608.785.8760 or foundation@uwlax.edu.